kubeflow/community/proposals/kubeflow-steering-committee-charter.md

 The committee currently recognizes this delegated authority for [To be set up]:

 -  Technical guidance is delegated to the [Technical Oversight Committee](https://github.com/kubeflow/community/blob/master/proposals/TECH-OVERSIGHT-COMMITTEE.md).
--  Trademark guidance is delegated to the [Conformance Committee](https://github.com/kubeflow/community/blob/master/proposals/CONFORMANCE-COMMITTEE.md).
+-  Trademark guidance and execution of the conformance program is delegated to the [Conformance Committee](https://github.com/kubeflow/community/blob/master/proposals/CONFORMANCE-COMMITTEE.md).

 ## Committee Meetings